kmusante/Linux-Server-Configuration/README.md

     i.   -chmod 700 .ssh

     j.   -touch .ssh/authorized_keys

-    h.  once user grader created, login to grader via - ssh -i linuxProject grader@52.43.165.216
+    k.  once user grader created, login to grader via - ssh -i linuxProject grader@52.43.165.216

-    i.
+    l.
 Unless otherwise specified all future actions taken as user 'grader'

-3. Establish Firewalls (most of this is redundant as they were set in Lightsail)
+4. Establish Firewalls (most of this is redundant as they were set in Lightsail)

     a.  -sudo ufw default deny incoming